-Ms Young said Nicol had problems with her electronic bracelet in the past, but it was revealed she had breached in the past.
+Ms Young said Nicol - who is currently serving a community detention sentence - had problems with her electronic bracelet in the past, but it was revealed she also had breached in the past.

 Community Magistrate Ngaire Mascelle said the onus of proof to keep Nicol in custody was on police and she was satisfied that hadn't been proven.

 On the cannabis charge Nicol pleaded not guilty.